 On pancakes: “Never had a pancake.
 Not once, I am a waffle man.
 But if there is one thing I know for sure, it’s that pancakes are delicious.”

 I believe that Mr. Ditka would make an excellent candidate for the Republican party in 2016.
 He can win on a platform based on the principle: I don’t Know but I do Know!

-Posted in Africa, Asia, Barack Obama, Conservatives, Democrats, Don Rumsfeld, Gender Issues, George Bush, Hilary Clinton, Human Rights, Iraq War, Islam, john kerry, Judaism, Latin America, Liberals, Middle East, Military, Multicultural, Muslims, Peace, Politics, Religion, Republicans, Satire, United States, US Foreign Policy, War, World News
+Posted in Africa, Barack Obama, Christianity, Conservatives, Democrats, Education, Gender Issues, George Bush, Hilary Clinton, Human Rights, Iraq War, john kerry, Judaism, Liberals, Middle East, Military, Multicultural, Muslims, Peace, Politics, Religion, Republicans, Rudy Giuliani, Satire, United States, US Foreign Policy, War, World News